srhodes0856-web/MARS-LE/README.md

 WORLD_BASE = 0x10010000
 INVENTORY_BASE = 0x10020000

-How to Build and Run in MARS LE
+How to Build and Run in MARS LE:

 Build the Custom Language

 From the root MARS-LE directory, run: